Ed-Fi-Exchange-OSS/Meadowlark/k8s/README.md

 This folder provides a basic setup of a set of [Kubernetes](https://kubernetes.io/) files to setup a cluster.

-Initial setup provides a service

-> [!WARNING]
-> To use in production, modify the variables to handle secrets and
-> password in a secure way.

 ## Local Development

 For local development, you need to use